-I settled on making a door wreath and picking up a few wooden cutouts for the kids to paint.
+I settled on making a front door wreath and picking up a few wooden cutouts for the kids to paint.
 They were happy with their crafts and I am definitely happy with mine.
 We’ve lived in this house almost 9 years and the only time there’s ever been a wreath on the door was at Christmas.
 My door isn’t naked anymore…

 This was so easy and only cost me around $20 (yay, coupons!).